 What is the Community Partnership Forum Speaker Series?

-Topics to be Discussed
+Topics to be Discussed by Our Speakers

 The 2021 Community Partnership Forum Speaker Series will focused on a myriad of topics, including activating leaders and organizations to accelerate equity; the role of advocacy and policy; local economic development in the COVID-19 era; economics of mutuality; and our community’s urgent call to action.